What skills do you need to succeed in law school?

 |Organize tasks||Think logically||Write, write and write|

-Admission committees estimate the degree of difficulty of majors and pay particular attention to the array of courses you have selected.
-They will review all of your transcripts to determine whether you have consciously selected challenging course work.
-Work with your adviser to build a diverse curriculum that will help you meet the following goals:
+Admissions committees estimate the degree of difficulty of majors and pay particular attention to the array of courses you have selected.
+They will review all of your transcripts to determine whether you have consciously selected challenging coursework.
+Work with your advisor to build a diverse curriculum that will help you meet the following goals:

 - Achieve depth in one or more fields of knowledge - do not choose diversity at the expense of depth.